bailey-martin/CSC492-BCGL/about.md

 ---
 layout: page
-title: About
+title: Meet the Team
 permalink: /about/
 ---

-The team RAID Inc. consists of the following members below:
+The RAID Inc. Team consists of the following members:
 <br/> <br/>

 ### Andrew Moore